No-scalpel Vasectomy.

 Vasectomy relieves the man and woman from fear of pregnancy.
 In today’s world, it is important for men to have a responsible role in birth control.
 More than 500,000 vasectomies and 500,000 tubal ligations are performed in the United States each year.
 Vasectomy is safer and more cost-effective than tubal ligation, with fewer complications and a lower failure rate.
 The few failures (1 in 1,000 or less) can be found by postoperatively checking semen.
 In the United States, 10 to 15 women die each year after undergoing tubal ligation.
 No man has ever died from vasectomy.
 If more men had vasectomies, health care costs could be reduced and complications minimized.

 Vasectomy simply blocks the travel of sperm to the penis.
-Vasectomy prevents the sperm from getting out of the man’s body.
+A vasectomy prevents the sperm from getting out of the man’s body.
 It does not cause voice changes, hair loss, impotence, or loss of sexual desire.
 Male hormones are not affected by vasectomy, and they continue to circulate normally.
 The no-scalpel method has a major psychological advantage: it is far less frightening to the male patient.

 First the doctor gives an injection of local anesthetic into the skin of the scrotum (the sac holding the testicles).
 This may feel like a brief pinch.
 The anesthetic numbs the area.
 The doctor then makes a small puncture and stretches it to a half inch opening, gently pulls up each tube (vas deferens) and interrupts it in a way that will permanently block the passage of sperm.
 The procedure takes about 40 minutes to complete.